Diddillibah - Rosemount

 Diddillibah - Rosemount hosts an older demographic, ranking in the top quartile nationwide

-Diddillibah - Rosemount has a median age of 45, which is higher than Rest of Qld's figure of 41 and also above the national average of 38.
-The age profile shows that those aged 75-84 are particularly prominent at 8.2%, while the 25-34 group is relatively smaller at 8.0% compared to Rest of Qld.
-Between the 2021 Census and now, the 15 to 24 age group has grown from 10.4% to 12.4%.
-Conversely, the 45 to 54 cohort has declined from 14.8% to 13.0%, and the 65 to 74 group has dropped from 13.6% to 12.2%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Diddillibah - Rosemount's age structure.
-Notably, the 25 to 34 group is projected to grow by 48%, increasing from 375 to 557 people.
-Conversely, population declines are forecast for the 55 to 64 and 15 to 24 cohorts.
+Diddillibah - Rosemount has a median age of 45, which is higher than the Rest of Qld figure of 41 and also above the national average of 38.
+The age profile shows that those aged 75-84 are particularly prominent, making up 8.2% of the population, while those aged 25-34 are comparatively smaller at 8.0%.
+According to the 2021 Census, the 15 to 24 age group has grown from 10.4% to 12.4%, while the 45 to 54 cohort has declined from 14.8% to 13.0% and the 65 to 74 group has dropped from 13.6% to 12.2%.
+Looking ahead, demographic projections for Diddillibah - Rosemount indicate significant shifts by 2041.
+The 25 to 34 age group is projected to grow by 49%, adding 182 people and reaching 557 from 374.
+Conversely, population declines are projected for the 55 to 64 and 15 to 24 cohorts.

 Frequently Asked Questions - Age